mandyschen/GamesPortfolio/README.md

 ## Catalogue
 1. Plane
 (Insert Image)
-Dodge obstacles using arrow keys or WASD.
+Dodge obstacles using WASD or arrow keys.
 2. Bounce
 (Insert Image)
 Bounce a ball against baskets in this brick-breaker esque game.